The Epidural: Benefits and Risks

 - Life-threatening complications (dangerously low blood pressure, respiratory or cardiac arrest, severe allergic reaction, convulsion)

-How can an Epidural Affect the Baby?A recent study out of Boston found that epidural-related fevers can lead to problems in infants, including poor muscle tone, difficulty breathing, seizures and low Apgar scores (which measure an infant's general health).
+How can an Epidural Affect the Baby?A recent study found that epidural-related fevers can lead to problems in infants, including poor muscle tone, difficulty breathing, seizures and low Apgar scores (which measure an infant's general health).
 An instrumental delivery is more likely when an epidural is given, and it can increase the short-term risks of bruising, facial injury, displacement of the skull bones, and cephalohematoma (blood clot under the scalp).
 The risk of intracranial hemorrhage (bleeding inside the brain) was increased in one study by more than four times for babies born by forceps compared to spontaneous birth.
 Another study showed that when women with an epidural had a forceps delivery, the force used by the clinician to deliver the baby was almost twice the force used when an epidural was not in place.

 - Any medication that a woman uses during labor enters the child’s bloodstream as well via the umbilical cord.
 This includes pain-relieving drugs and anesthetics delivered through epidurals.

 - Epidurals might make it more difficult for some babies to get into the best position for birth.

 - Research shows that an epidural has a large impact on the placenta, causing it to block oxidized stresses and other important processes that are supposed to take place during labor and birth.

 Mothers who received an epidural reported more difficulty with breastfeeding in the first week early on, and were twice as likely to give up breastfeeding within the first six months.
 Evidence suggests that fentanyl can interfere with infants' ability to suckle.